flowchart LR

 | Nature of trade | Zero-sum |

-| Policy goal | Maximise exports, minimise imports |
+| Policy goal | Maximise exports, minimise imports → favourable balance of trade |

 | Government role | Heavy intervention; tariffs, subsidies, colonies |